randyzingle/tools/java/README.md

 you'll get the .project files for the base folder and subprojects you'll get the .classpath files for each subproject with the src/* folders in classpath

+Two important objects available in a gradle build: project -> system being built task -> encapsulates a piece of build logic

+for multi-project builds a Project instance is created for the root project and for each child project (for each build.gradle)

+methods in the build without object references are invoked on the project object

+the task objects are created for each task declared in the build file & in plugins

+note some tasks are available in all projects like help tasks

+gradle lifecycle:
+- initialization
+- configuration
+- execution

+gradle lifecycle callbacks
+for example, there is an evaluation phase run during Configuration, and Project has the following hooks:
+- beforeEvaluate
+- afterEvaluate